KibosJ/Education-WIM-Servicing/README.md

   - Taskbar/search settings
   - Cloud content settings
   - Content delivery manager settings
+- Copies replacement user account pictures from *UserAccountPictures* to the WIM
 - Copies folders/files from *Root_Folders* to root of WIM
 - Commits the new image